top of page

 My Past Life as a Sports Agent: The Real Beginning

-I grew up in and around the NBA, having multiple family members that have had successful careers as NBA executives.
-My family’s success has provided me many benefits and unique opportunities that I am thankful for, but it has also led me to have an inherent burning desire to create a name and identity for myself within the basketball world, separate from my family.
+I grew up in and around the NBA, having multiple family members who have had successful careers as NBA executives.
+My family's success has provided me many benefits and unique opportunities for which I am thankful.
+Still, it has also led me to have an inherent burning desire to create a name and identity within the basketball world, separate from my family.
 Despite a childhood that gave me full access to the behind-the-scenes of the NBA, including team planes, locker rooms, and draft war rooms, I wanted more.
-Being “Dave Babcock’s son” or “Pete and Rob’s nephew” was not enough.
-I spent the first part of my life putting an unhealthy amount of pressure on myself to succeed as a basketball player.
-My playing career was without a shadow of a doubt the number one priority in my life.
-I developed into being a respectable player, but didn't even come close to having the career that I had envisioned.
-Once I shifted my focus to working in basketball rather than playing, my burning desire to succeed didn’t go away — it grew significantly.
+I wasn't satisfied with being just "Dave Babcock's son" or "Pete and Rob's nephew."
+It wasn't enough.

 In early 2007, I was 22 years old and not even a year removed from the University of Arizona and my unavailing playing career.
 I had already completed a summer internship at the powerhouse sports agency Wasserman Media Group, where I assisted in training their NBA draft prospects.
 I also had a brief assistant coaching gig with the professional basketball team Virtus Bologna in Bologna, Italy.
 Although I always thought my career path would be in coaching or scouting, I left my job in Italy to meet with sports agents Jeff Schwartz and Sam Goldfeder of Excel Sports Management to pursue a career as a sports agent.
-I thought to myself, “this is how I can pave my own way.”
+I thought, "This is how I can pave my own way."

-I stepped off the plane in Los Angeles and jumped into a cab.
-I told the driver, “101 Santa Monica Boulevard, please.
-I have a job interview.”
-Pulling up to the fancy high-rise office building in the heart of West L.A., I called Sam Goldfeder and he told me to come up.
-Sam had become a good friend and mentor, as I had lived at his mother-in-law’s guest house in Beverly Hills the previous summer during my internship, and he had also arranged the job in Italy for me.
-He was pushing Jeff to hire me so they could groom me to be an agent.
-However, I wasn’t given any promises.
-I certainly took a risk by leaving my job in Italy for a meeting that was not guaranteed to be fruitful.
+Pulling up to the fancy high-rise office building in the heart of West L.A., I called Sam Goldfeder.
+He told me to come up.
+Sam had become a good friend and mentor, as I had lived at his mother-in-law's guest house in Beverly Hills the previous summer during my internship, and he had also arranged a job in Italy for me.
+Sam was pushing Jeff to hire me so they could groom me to be an agent.
+And although Sam's support provided some confidence, I wasn't given any promises.
+I took a significant risk by leaving my job in Italy to meet with Jeff and Sam.

-I walked into the office building and made my way to the elevator.
-The building was filled with prestigious law firms, financial groups, and other businesses.
-There were seemingly high-powered “suits” running all around.
-Excel Sports Management, now based in New York City, represented star NBA players, including Jason Kidd, Paul Pierce, Lamar Odom, Al Jefferson, and Tyson Chandler, just to name a few.
-Needless to say, it was a powerful agency.
-Although I probably should have been nervous, this being a huge opportunity for me, I wasn’t.
-I was young, confident, and fearless — a situation where “ignorance is bliss” perhaps.
-I got off the elevator and entered Excel’s office; Sam was waiting for me.
-The office space was impressive, yet refreshingly casual and comfortable despite the stuffiness of the building's lobby.
-Sam proceeded to introduce me to Duane Cooper, a former NBA player, who had a role with the company assisting with recruiting new clients.
-I then met Jayme Messler, the head of marketing, followed by Heidi, Jeff’s assistant.
-Sam and I sat in his office for a short time and chatted while Jeff finished up a phone call.
+I probably should have been nervous, as it was a tremendous opportunity, but I wasn't.
+I was young, confident, and fearless.
+In hindsight, "ignorance was bliss," perhaps.
+I exited the elevator and entered Excel's office; Sam awaited me.
+The office space was impressive yet refreshingly casual and comfortable despite the stuffiness of the building's lobby.
+Sam introduced me to Duane Cooper, a former NBA player who had a role with the company assisting with recruiting new clients.
+I then met Jayme Messler, the head of marketing, followed by Heidi, Jeff's assistant.
+Sam and I sat in his office briefly and chatted while Jeff finished a phone call.

 Finally, Sam called.
-He said, “Alright, we’re good to go.
-I’ll book you a flight.
-You start Monday.”
-Little did I know at the time that it was just the beginning of a wild and crazy roller coaster of a career.
+He said, "Alright, we're good to go.
+I'll book you a flight.
+You start Monday."

 And that’s how “My Past Life as a Sports Agent” really began.